HCPSS Board of Education Transition to Hybrid Meetings

 This article represents only my personal view.
 It does not represent the Howard County Board of Education.
+This article was revised by Tess Yu.

 It has been a totally new experience for me after winning the election in November 2018.
 I have strived to work hard for our students, parents, and school system from this important position.
 I read all the documents and prepared for board meetings, joined many community and school activities, and visited many schools in my cluster.